Fair profit sharing ratios of Islamic investment contracts: PL sharing - musharakah contract

-We next consider a generalisation of Proposition \ref{Prop-Musharakah-d-Partners2Parts} 2. to $d$ partners, where the $(d-1)$ partners of a {\em PL sharing - musharakah} contract appoint a manager (the $d$'th partner) outside of them and are bounded with him by a {\em Wakalah} (an agency) contract.
+Next, we consider a generalisation of Proposition \ref{Prop-Musharakah-d-Partners2Parts} 2. to $d$ partners, where the $(d-1)$ partners of a {\em PL sharing - musharakah} contract appoint a manager (the $d$'th partner) outside of their group and enter into a {\em wakalah} (an agency) contract with them.

-\begin{prop} Consider a viable $T$-term and $R$-asset based {\em PL - musharakah} contract of $d-1$ partners who appoint a manager outside of them (the $d$'th partner) and are bounded with him by a {\em Wakalah} contract which arranges a fixed remuneration (a amount $p$ that is paid out $k$ times up to the maturity $T$).
-If the partners agree to rate their respective expected payoff by the coefficients $c_1, \ldots, c_d$, then, the $(c_1,\ldots,c_{d})$-fair profit sharing ratios and periodic remuneration $p$ satisfy
+\begin{proposition} Consider a viable $T$-term and $R$-asset based \, {\em PL - musharakah} contract involving $d-1$ partners.
+Suppose the partners appoint an external manager (partner $d$) and enter into a {\em wakalah} contract with him, which provides a fixed remuneration (a amount $p$ that is paid out $k$ times up to the maturity $T$).
+If the partners agree to rate their respective expected payoff by the coefficients $1 / c_{\ell}$, $\ell \in \{1, \ldots, d\}$ then the $(c_1,\ldots,c_{d})$-fair profit sharing ratios and periodic remuneration $p$ satisfy